GoldenEye: Pre-production and writing

+The opening scene, in which an admiral is seduced and then killed, had to be rewritten following a demand from the US military, after which the nationality of the admiral was changed from American to Canadian.

-While the story was not based on a work by Ian Fleming, the title GoldenEye traces its origins to the name of Fleming's Jamaican estate where he wrote the Bond novels.
+While the story was not based on a work by Ian Fleming, the title GoldenEye came from the name of Fleming's Jamaican estate, where he wrote the Bond novels.
 Fleming gave a number of origins for the name of his estate, including Carson McCullers' Reflections in a Golden Eye and Operation Goldeneye, a contingency plan Fleming himself developed during the Second World War in case of a Nazi invasion through Spain.

-Although released only six years after Licence to Kill, world politics had changed dramatically in the interim.
-GoldenEye was the first James Bond film to be produced after the fall of the Berlin Wall, the collapse of the Soviet Union, and the end of the Cold War, and there was doubt over the character's relevance in the modern world.
-Some in the film industry felt it would be "futile" for the Bond series to make a comeback, and that it was best left as "an icon of the past".
+Although GoldenEye was released only six years after Licence to Kill, world politics had changed dramatically in the interim.
+It was the first James Bond film to be produced after the fall of the Berlin Wall, the collapse of the Soviet Union, and the end of the Cold War, and there was doubt over the character's relevance in the modern world.
+Some in the film industry felt it would be "futile" for the Bond series to make a comeback, and that the character was best left as "an icon of the past".
 The producers even thought of new concepts for the series, such as a period piece set in the 1960s, a female 007, or a black James Bond.
 Ultimately, they chose to return to the basics of the series, not following the sensitive and caring Bond of the Dalton films or the political correctness that started to permeate the decade.
 The film came to be seen as a successful revitalisation, and it effectively adapted the series for the 1990s.
 One of GoldenEye's innovations includes the casting of a female M. In the film, the new M quickly establishes her authority, remarking that Bond is a "sexist, misogynist dinosaur" and a "relic of the Cold War".
 This is an early indication that Bond is portrayed as far less tempestuous than Timothy Dalton's Bond from 1989.